 Ramp checks in Mexico are on the rise, and it seems local authorities are specifically targeting N-reg aircraft.

-This surge in ramp checks may be in response to a recent crash of an N-reg aircraft near MMMY/Monterrey, and will reportedly continue to June 20th, at the earliest.
+This surge in ramp checks began at the end of May 2019 in response to the crash of an N-reg aircraft near MMMY/Monterrey, and will reportedly continue to the end of Aug 2019, at the earliest.

 If you’re operating to Mexico in this time, check with you local handler before you set off, as some members have reported that they may be notified by the authorities in advance if they’re planning to ramp check you!

 Been to Mexico recently?
 How did it go?
 Let us know.